elizabellatran/elizabellatran.github.io/_posts/about.md

 layout: page
 title: About
 ---
-Note: Page is still under construction
+Note: Page is still under construction  <br>

+# About
 Hi, I’m Elizabeth, a Bay Area dweller with a love for all things cute.
 By day, I'm a Data Scientist.
 By night, I'm an indie game developer, part of <a href="https://pixelboltgames.wixsite.com/pixelbolt-games">PixelBolt </a>, and a hobby artist, exploring my creative side after hours. 🎨🎮

 # Accomplishments

 If you want to see some of my academic publications, click here to go to my [Google Scholar](
   <a href="https://scholar.google.com/citations?user=ytjqu-EAAAAJ&hl=en"> GoogleScholar</a>.